gu-benites/studio/app_docs/flow-task.md

     - [x] Subtask 5.3.3: On "Next" button click:
         - Store selected/confirmed oils in the main state (`RecipeFormContext`) and `sessionStorage`.
 (No selection yet, so this part is pending actual selection feature)
         - Transition to the "Final Recipe Generation" step (currently a placeholder for a future phase).
-        - Current "Next" button in `PropertiesOilsStep` shows an alert for "Em Desenvolvimento".
+        - Current "Next" button in `PropertiesOilsStep` is hidden by layout.
+The "Start Over" button is provided by layout.

 ---